 To the rest of you: thank you for helping us support everyone else.

 Our tribute to Stephen Hawking star map has had thousands of downloads, and it has the quality and resolution of all our maps.
 But it is not a normal design, and so it does not show how exactly our download process works.

 The maps in this page, however, are maps as the ones you can buy, and the download page is the same to which you’ll be directed after your purchase.

-Is there a moment that you would like to see commemorated in one of our free maps?
+Is there a moment that you would like to see commemorated in one of our sample maps?
 Please do tell us.
-Any event that receives sufficient support will get its free map, promise.
+Any event that receives sufficient support will get its sample map, promise.

 Trying to decide what moments to commemorate is incredibly difficult.
 We have started with three: one marking a turning point in history, one celebrating an amazing woman, and a more light-hearted one about a sports event.

 The fall of the Berlin Wall

 One of the reasons why people love our maps is that they represent something that they have in common with others: the sky that we share unites us.

 So it was not hard to decide on the first historical moment to make a map of: the fall of the Berlin Wall represents, like possibly nothing else in recent history, the breaking down of barriers.

 On November 9, 1989 the East Berlin’s Communist Party announced a change in their relationship with the West: that midnight, people flooded through the checkpoints.